Susana Higuchi: First Lady of Peru

 As first lady during her husband's presidency, Higuchi was among the early people in Peru to allege criminal misdoings on the part of her husband.
 As early as 1992, she denounced several of her Fujimori in-laws for corruption in connection, especially Juana and Rosa Fujimori, alleging Fujimori's sisters sold used clothing donated by Japan for millions of dollars.
 The Congress of Peru had begun to investigate the allegations, though President Fujimori initiated the 1992 Peruvian coup d'état and dissolved Congress before any formal inquiries could begin.

 In 1994, she publicly condemned her husband as a tyrant and his government as corrupt.
 Fujimori reacted by formally stripping her of the title First Lady in August 1994, appointing their elder daughter Keiko First Lady in her place.
 Higuchi thereupon established her own political party, the Harmony 21st century, and announced her intention to enter politics as a candidate for mayor of Lima in the 1995 elections.
 In December 1994 the Harmony party was ruled ineligible because it failed to muster the required number of signatures to qualify as a legitimate political party.

 Because of her outspokenness, Higuchi was subjected to repeated efforts to silence her.
 Peru's media, which operated in accordance to President Fujimori, also ignored stories regarding the alleged abuses against Higuchi.
 One journalist of Channel 2, Juan Subauste, said that they interviewed Higuchi in 1994 in the Plaza Mayor where she said that she was mistreated and locked in her room, though the interview was never reported in Peru until the 2000s due to the oversight of Channel 2 by the National Intelligence Service of Vladimiro Montesinos.
 In 2001, she told investigators probing the corruption of the Fujimori years that she had been tortured "five hundred times" by the intelligence services of the Peruvian Army.
 Fujimori denied that Higuchi had been tortured.
-He said the scars on her back and neck were not caused by torture, but were the result of a traditional Chinese and Japanese therapy called moxibustion, which Higuchi underwent to help her stop smoking and to relieve back troubles.
+He said the scars on her back and neck were not caused by torture, but were the result of the traditional Chinese and Japanese therapy moxibustion, which Higuchi underwent to help her stop smoking and to relieve back troubles.

 In July 2001, she alleged that in 1990, shortly before coming to power, her ex-husband received a donation of US$12.5 million from Japanese citizens destined for poor children in Peru, but he deposited it in a private bank account in Japan.

 Personal life

 Higuchi married Alberto Fujimori on 25 July 1974 and formally divorced him in 1995.
 They have four children: Keiko Sofía, Hiro Alberto, Sachi Marcela, and Kenji Gerardo.
 Higuchi died of cancer in 2021.
+In 2026, Keiko was elected Peru's first female president.